Artificial intelligence can give marketers superpowers, especially when it comes to digital advertising.

 Pathmatics is used by brands, agencies, ad tech companies, and publishers to build competitive advantages in their brand management, advertising, and business development activities.
 The tool uses machine learning to display exactly how brands spend their ad budgets online.

-Pathmatics will show you everything from how much a competitor spends to the impressions each ad is generating to the specific creative being used—across digital ad channels like desktop, mobile, and video.
+Pathmatics will show you everything from how much a competitor spends to the impressions each ad is generating to the specific creative being used—across Facebook, YouTube, display, native, mobile, video and Twitter.

 You can even see what sites your competition advertises on, how they buy their ads (direct or indirect), and see where they aren’t advertising.